wa1tnr/CamelForth-SAMD51-SAMD21/README.md

 project's Makefile (which begins as an Atmel Start Makefile) has direct support for an 'install' target.

+Firmware is uploaded on the usual target USB port - CP2104 is only for the project itself (during runtime).
+During development, is is usual to run two USB cables; one for CP2104 and the other directly to the target (to accomplish firmware upload using the bossac tool).

 Building and intalling constists of:

    make clean; make; make install